-As outlined in Note 1, the loans and other debts due from members is held at amortised cost and is reviewed for impairment at each reporting date.
+The loans and other debts due from members is held at amortised cost and is reviewed for impairment at each reporting date.

 Under IFRS 9, the LLP treats the deemed loan as a single unit of account but makes an assessment of the performance of the loan by reference to the beneficial interest in mortgages that collateralise the deemed loan.
 The credit quality of these mortgages continues to be high, adhering to the eligibility criteria for selection under the Covered Bond covenant.
-Along with the maintenance of relevant credit enhancements such as overcollateralisation In line with the asset coverage requirements, excess spread and the reserve fund, s, the LLP treats the entire deemed loan as stage 1.
+Along with the maintenance of relevant credit enhancements such as overcollateralization.
+In line with the asset coverage requirements, excess spread and the reserve fund, the LLP treats the entire deemed loan as stage 1.